 Far Sector has been one of the more enjoyable new comic books that DC Comics has put out in recent years.
 NK Jemisin and Jamal Campbell have created such a fascinating world around the newest Green Lantern to join the DC Universe in Jo Mullein.
-Its help this series a ton that it is completely separate from the rest of the DC Universe.
-Not having to worry about what other titles that include the Green Lantern Corps has benefitted this series a ton.
+It helps this series a ton that it is completely separate from the rest of the DC Universe.
+Not having to worry about what other titles that include the Green Lantern Corps have benefitted this series a ton.
 Now as the mystery that has pulled Jo into the sector of planets she is investigate deepens what will her next move be?
 Let’s find out with Far Sector #6

 Writer: N.K.
 Jemisin

 Story Rating: 9 Night Girls out of 10